 Helmets are also recommended for activities such as tobogganing, skiing, snowboarding, and activities on ice such as hockey and skating.
-Use helmets that are designed for the activity, such as a hockey helmet
+Use helmets that are designed for the activity, such as a hockey helmet when you're skating or a bike helmet when you're riding a bike.
+Wear helmets that meet approved helmet safety standards-look for a CSA, Snell or an ASTM sticker.

 Your child's helmet needs to be worn properly.
-It needs to be checked often to make sure it still fits-children grow guickly.
+It needs to be checked often to make sure it still fits-children grow quickly.
 To learn more about bike helmets and to take the Bike Helmet YES Test, visit the Links section at healthyparentshealthychildren.ca/resources